Maxalmina/go-cli/README.md

 This app can be executed in **three ways**:
   1. Without parameter
   2. With passing three space-separated integers as parameters.
-We assume the first Parameter value > second and third parameter values.
+Assume the first Parameter value > second and third parameter values.
   3. With passing filename with .in format.
-In this case, we assume file consist of 6 lines.
+In this case, assume the file consists of 6 lines.
     * first line contains three space-separated integers denoting the respective values of size of map and user coordinate.
     * five other lines contains two space-separated integers describing driver coordinate.